ekrsulov/ttpe/doc/docs/plugins/catalog/duplicate-on-drag.md

 # Duplicate on Drag Plugin

-The **Duplicate on Drag** plugin provides an intuitive way to duplicate elements by holding down the Command (⌘) key while dragging.
+The **Duplicate on Drag** plugin provides an intuitive way to duplicate elements by holding down the Shift key while dragging.
 This is a common interaction pattern found in many design tools.

 ## Overview

 This plugin implements a **Canvas Service** that listens to pointer events globally, regardless of the active tool.
-When it detects Command+Click+Drag on a selected element or group, it:
+When it detects Shift+Click+Drag on a selected element or group, it:

 1. Creates a duplicate of all selected elements or entire group hierarchies
 2. Selects the new duplicates